Requirements of Restored Relationship

 2. Restoring a relationship requires restitution.
 Sometimes you have to do some kind of physical or material restitution.
 Even when you’re forgiven, it doesn’t mean you’re off the hook.
 You still have to pay a debt to society or to someone for what was damaged or destroyed by your actions.

 3. Restoring a relationship requires rebuilding trust.
 That, friends, takes a long, long time.
 When somebody hurts you, you have to forgive him or her immediately.
 But you don’t have to trust that person immediately.
-Forgiveness is built on grace and is unconditional.
-Trust has to be rebuilt over a period of time.
+Forgiveness is built on grace and is unconditional, while trust has to be rebuilt over a period of time.

-Most people in our culture don’t get the difference between forgiveness and rebuilding trust in a relationship.
+Most people in our culture don’t grasp the difference between forgiveness and rebuilding trust in a relationship.
 Whenever a political or religious leader gets caught in a scandal, there will always be people who say, “We’re all imperfect.
 We’re all human.
-We need to just forgive him and keep on going.”
+We need to just forgive that person and keep on going.”

 No!
-You must forgive him immediately, but you don’t have to trust him.
+You must forgive that person immediately, but you don’t have to trust that person.
 The Bible says trust is built with time.
 Credibility is what a leader leads with.
 All leaders must have trust; it’s the currency they live in.
 If you lose trust, you have lost your right to lead at that moment.
 You may have the title, but you’re not the leader until you rebuild trust.
 And that isn’t going to happen instantly.